mnot/ietf-comments/README.md

 > pip3 install ietf-comments

+## Use

-## Processing AD and Directorate Comments
+### Processing AD and Directorate Comments

-To validate a AD or Directorate review in the [IETF Comment Markdown format](#format) and see the identified issues, run:
+To validate a AD or Directorate review in the [IETF Comment Markdown format](https://github.com/mnot/ietf-comments/tree/main/format.md) and see the identified issues, run:

 > ietf-comments _filename_